netstim/leaddbs-manual/installation.md

 ## Disclaimer

-We try to maintain compatibility to Linux, masOS and Windows, but given our small team, not all functions are well tested on all OSs ([fork us on github and join our team to improve that](http://www.github.com/leaddbs/leaddbs)).
+We try to maintain compatibility to Linux, masOS and Windows, but given our small team, not all functions are well tested on all OSs ([fork us on GitHub and join our team to improve that](https://www.github.com/netstim/leaddbs)).

 ## **Useful tools**